Skip to main content

 1. Be Ready to Leave Your Comfort Zone

-“In Iten, life is different from what you may know.
-The roads are dusty, the days start early, and sometimes the power goes out without warning, but this is all part of the experience.
-When you let go of your usual routines and open your heart to something new, that is where the real magic happens.
-Come ready to try, to learn, and to enjoy everything around you.”
+Willy: “In Iten, life is different.
+The roads are dusty, the days start early, and sometimes the power goes out without warning—but this is all part of the experience.
+When you let go of your usual routines and open your heart to something new, that is where the real magic happens.”

-2. Things May Not Always Go as Planned – And That is Okay
+2. Things May Not Always Go as Planned (And That’s Okay!)

-“Here in Kenya, we are used to adapting.
-Sometimes the weather changes, or a cow walks through the middle of the road, or a meeting starts a bit late, but we smile and keep going.
+Willy: “Here in Kenya, we are used to adapting.
+Sometimes the weather changes, a cow walks through the middle of the road, or a meeting starts a bit late.
+We smile and keep going.
 If you can be flexible, you will enjoy the rhythm of life here.
-And if something does not go exactly as expected, just know that we are always here to help and make it right.”
+If something doesn’t go exactly as expected, just know we are always here to make it right.”

-3. Do Not Take Time and Distance Too Seriously
+3. Don’t Take Time and Distance Too Seriously

-At camp, we do run things on a schedule, but outside of that, relax and enjoy the flow.
+Willy: “If someone here says, ‘It’s just a short run,’ be ready—that might mean 12km, and yes, there will be hills!
+When we say ‘we leave at 10,’ sometimes that means 10:15.
+At camp, we run on a schedule, but outside of that, relax and enjoy the flow.
 We believe that not everything needs to be rushed.”

 “Karibu sana.
 You are most welcome here, and we are excited to share our home with you.
 Bring your smile, bring your running shoes, and come with an open heart.
 We will take care of the rest.”